bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 It's not just, so I've just mentioned the invoice request message and the invoice message, but you just think of, you can send any message.

 So there's a lot more things to come, so I'm not gonna go into that now, but watch this space.
-Okay, and then a few things you'll hear, especially on Twitter, is people will say, no, DoS, right?
+Okay, and then a few things you'll hear, especially on Twitter, is people will say, no, DoS.
 People can spam the network, people are gonna stream movies over the network, etc.
 So that's kind of a big argument that people will have, and just because the current proposal doesn't have a solution for that built in.